THE REAL ESTATE CONTRACT EXPLAINED

 Purchaser’s Home Sale Contingency

 This contingency is used when a buyer has to sell their home in order to qualify for the purchase of the next home.
 With the home sale contingency, the buyers would have a certain number of days to put their home on the market (if it is not on already) and get a contract on their home with the home inspection contingency removed.
 They would also need to indicate how many days they will have to put their home on the market and at what price they will list it.
 Most sellers want to see the house listed for sale within a week or so.
 However, this contingency can be difficult to negotiate and is more likely to work with a home that has been on the market for a little while or for homes at higher price points.
 This contingency is almost never successful in multiple offers.
 If the buyer’s house does not sell, then the buyer and seller can agree to extend the timeline, or the contract will become void.
+These are more likely to be accepted if the house you are making an offer on has been on the market for a long time.

 Contract Contingent on Successful Settlement of Purchaser’s Home

-If the buyer’s house is already under contract, they would instead make their contract contingent on the successful settlement of their home.
+If the buyer’s house is already under contract, they could make their contract contingent on the successful settlement of their home.
 The successful settlement option is preferable (over the home sale contingency) for sellers, as there are no major contingencies remaining on their home’s contract.
 It is then likely that all will proceed smoothly to settlement, so most sellers will accept a settlement contingency.
 Just like in a home sale contingency, if the buyer’s house does not settle, the buyer and seller can negotiate an extension, or they can void the contract.

 Home of Choice Contingency